Underlying reasons why relationships fail

 The man that feels his wife is putting him down and berating him, when she asks him to contribute toward house hold-chores, will avoid her in an effort to escape what he considers to be abuse.
 In actual fact, his buried feelings of being abused by his care giver become triggered and projected onto his wife for causing him to feel this way.
 Instead of hearing his wife and taking in the reality of the situation, he his trapped by his past and protects himself from his feelings by avoiding his wife, in an attempt to avoid feeling abused.
 In reality, his wife is not abusing him, like his parent did.
 His wife then gets to a point where she feels she is mothering him, taking responsibility for him.
 In actual fact this man elicits his wife to take care of him, because deep down he is yearning for a mother to take care of him, so he can feel loved.
 Similarly, the wife allows herself to be manipulated and blamed, giving into her partners guilt when he deflects responsibility and gets her to back down, so he can get away with his regressive behaviour.
 She learned to rescue her mother who was emotionally unstable and took the rap for her, to avoid feeling abandoned.
 This is an example of how our past can get in the way of our relationships and blind us from living in the present.

 A woman who felt loved by a sadistic father feels drawn to men who violate her, because it ties her with the love that she received from her father.
 She wishes that she could get the love he gave her, in the form of trauma-bonding with abusive partners.
 In fact, many individuals will connect with their partner through the wound, by trying to get back the love they yearn for.
-This way, they stay trapped in their past and unable to move on, until they let go of these patterns in relationship counselling Melbourne.
+This way, they stay trapped in their past and unable to move on, until they let go of these patterns by seeing our relationships expert in Melbourne.

 Splitting allows individuals to hold onto feeling loved, by avoiding the bad aspects of the parent, so these bad feelings later get projected out onto loved ones who trigger them.
 When splitting, individuals can feel completely in love and then moments later feel unloved or feel angry towards their partner.
 Similarly, one minute we might feel good about ourselves and the next minute we might feel unworthy or unlovable when the partner prioritises their friends over the relationship.
 Splitting occurs when others are perceived as either all good or bad.
 The abusive boyfriend is seen as charming (good), by ignoring the warning signs (bad) that something is not right.

 A borderline person may have internalised that they were bad ( unlovable or wanted), when they were abandoned, where as they were loved and felt good when they complied.
-A person with narcissistic personality disorder came to believe they were perfect and could do no wrong when there were idealised by the parent, yet they were criticised and felt inadequate when they did not meet the parents expectations, leaving them to feel bad.
+Many narcissistic personality disordered persons came to believe they were perfect and could do no wrong when there were idealised by the parent, yet they were criticised and felt inadequate when they did not meet the parents expectations, leaving them to feel bad.

 A person who does not call straight after a date might be perceived as rejecting, when in fact this might not be the case.
 Splitting prevents us from seeing the real situation and distorts the way we perceive ourselves and others.